jchenj/jchenj.github.io/_posts/2019-12-17-brief-tour-python-standard-library.md

 2. Learn more about modules I have used before, and
 3. Learn more about the history, structure and future prospects for the standard library

+---
+What I learned about:

+## New (to me) modules:

+### os
+* This is one of the modules I've been using most frequently, especially os.getcwd() and os.chdir()
+* One issues - changing wo copying whole path

+## Modules I'd used before:

+## The history, structure & future prospects of the Python standard library